Compulsion (1959 film)

-Compulsion is a 1959 American crime drama film directed by Richard Fleischer, based on the 1956 novel of the same title by Meyer Levin, which in turn is a thinly fictionalized account of the Leopold and Loeb murder trial.
+Compulsion is a 1959 American crime drama film directed by Richard Fleischer, based on the 1956 novel by Meyer Levin, which in turn is a thinly-fictionalized account of the Leopold and Loeb murder trial.
 The film stars Dean Stockwell and Bradford Dillman as the perpetrators (called Judd Steiner and Artie Straus in the film), and Orson Welles as their defense attorney Jonathan Wilk (based on Clarence Darrow).
 Diane Varsi, E. G. Marshall, and Martin Milner play supporting roles.

 The film was released by 20th Century-Fox on April 1, 1959.
 It received positive reviews from critics, who singled out the lead performances.
 At the 1959 Cannes Film Festival, the film was nominated for the Palme d'Or and Welles, Stockwell, and Dillman collectively won the Best Actor Award.

 Plot

 Close friends Judd Steiner (Note: Based on Nathan Leopold) and Artie Straus (Note: Based on Richard Loeb) each believe they fit Friedrich Nietzsche's philosophy of a "superman" (Übermensch), and thus are above the law.
-From wealthy, socially prominent families, both are graduate law students under age twenty at the University of Chicago (Artie tells investigators that he began undergraduate studies at the University of Michigan at age 14).
+From wealthy, socially prominent families, both are graduate law students under age 20 at the University of Chicago (Artie tells investigators that he began undergraduate studies at the University of Michigan at age 14).
 Both believe themselves able to outsmart the "inferior" persons surrounding them.

 Challenging Professor McKinnon's classroom lecture on "tribal codes," Judd asserts that Nietzsche claimed tribal leaders did not feel compelled to obey the laws they set:

 McKinnon (in disagreement): "Did Moses consider himself above the laws that he laid?"

 Judd: "He had a motley crew on his hands, and he had to get them through the desert somehow."

 Sid Brooks, a classmate earning his way through college working at a newspaper, expresses wonder at Judd's interactions with the esteemed professor:

 Sid: "Every time I stick my neck out, he chops my head off.
 You get away with murder.
 How come?"

 Judd: "I don't know, he just doesn't seem to think very fast."

 Sid: "He's supposed to be one of the brightest men in the faculty."